temporalio/proposals/php/php-rr-sdk.md

 Workflow::getLogger()->debug(...);
 ```

+> Note, default Temporal contexts will be added automatically unless overwritten.

 ### Sessions
 Sessions can be created as sub-activity group, using similar approach as `withTimeout` and other methods.
 However,
 the explicit yield required.